Open NowResearch2026

 What is the 2026 NHMRC-European Partnership for Brain Health?

 The 2026 NHMRC-European Partnership for Brain Health is a research grant offered by National Health and Medical Research Council (NHMRC) in Australia, providing Up to $500K in funding.
-This grant opportunity supports Australian participation and collaboration in transnational research projects under the European Partnership for Brain Health Call for Proposals.
-It funds Australia-based researchers participating in consortia addressing neurological, mental, sensory, or neurodegenerative disorders.
+This grant opportunity supports Australian participation and collaboration in transnational research projects under the European Partnership for Brain Health.
+Funding is available for Australia-based researchers participating in eligible consortia in brain health research, including neurological, mental, sensory and neurodegenerative disorders.

 How much funding does the 2026 NHMRC-European Partnership for Brain Health provide?